houmain/keymapper/README.md

 ### Linux
 On Linux the program is split into two parts:
 * `keymapperd` is the daemon which needs to be run as root or some other user who is authorized to grab the keyboard and inject keys.
 * `keymapper` loads the configuration, informs the daemon about it and the active context and also executes mapped terminal commands.
-It needs to be run as normal user within an X11 session.
-Wayland is not yet supported, but it is possible to build keymapper without context awareness and the X11 dependency.
+It needs to be run as normal user within an X11 or Wayland session (currently the [GNOME Shell](https://en.wikipedia.org/wiki/GNOME_Shell) and [wlroots-based Wayland compositors](https://wiki.archlinux.org/title/Wayland#Compositors) are supported).

 **Arch Linux and derivatives:**